creativeprojects/gopenhab/README.md

 The library supports API version 3 to 6.

-At some point in time, this library was tested with openHAB version:
+At some point in time, this library was tested (and running in production) with these versions of openHAB:
 - 2.5
 - 3.0
 - 3.1